Digital-Preservation-Finland/file-scraper/README.rst

         * Delimiter between elements: ``delimiter=<element delimiter>``
         * Record separator (line terminator): ``separator=<record separator>``
+        * Header field names as list of strings: ``fields=[<field1>, <field2>, ...]``
-        * NOTE: If these arguments are not given, the scraper tries to find out the values from the CSV, but may give false results.
+        * NOTE: If these arguments are not given, the scraper tries to find out the delimiter and separator from the CSV, but may give false results.

     * For XML validation: